-- Stay alert of your surroundings, wherever you are. - If you feel uncomfortable in a place, leave right away. - Keep eyes and ears open, hands free. - Choose busy streets and avoid going through deserted areas. - At night, walk in well-lit areas whenever possible. - Try not to walk or jog alone.
-Take a friend or walk in group. - Avoid carrying large sums of cash. - When in public spaces, keep valuable items including jewelry, mobile phones and wallets out of sight. - · Carry a pepper or mace spray as a precautionary measure.
+- Stay alert of surroundings, wherever you are. - If you feel uncomfortable in a place, leave right away. - · Keep eyes and ears open, hands free. - Choose busy streets and avoid going through deserted areas. - At night, walk in well-lit areas whenever possible. - Try not to walk or jog alone.
+Take a friend or walk in groups. - Avoid carrying large sums of cash.

+• When in public spaces, keep valuable items including jewelry, mobile phones and wallets out of sight.

-- · When dark, walk in groups to and from the college - · Communicate suspicious behavior immediately to a staff or faculty.
+- Carry pepper or mace spray as a precautionary measure. - When dark, walk in groups to and from the college - Communicate suspicious behavior immediately to the College Administrator or a staff member.